Maximum residue levels for chlormequat

 Summary

-The European Union (EU) is discussing the reduction of chlormequat maximum residue levels (MRLs) on animal products and cultivated fungi.
+The European Commission has informed the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee (G/SPS/N/EU/899) that it intends to reduce chlormequat maximum residue levels (MRLs) on animal products and cultivated fungi.

 EU discusses reduction of chlormequat MRLs on animal products